AlexMakowiecki/personal-dashboard/README.md

 # Personal Dashboard
 ## Introduction
 It's a Chrome extension that replaces the page that appears when you create a new tab.
 The page shows general information (hour, weather, market currency) with a natural and relaxing background.
-The website was done to practice using multiple APIs, and modern interaction with them using async/await.
+The website was made to practice using multiple APIs, and modern interaction with them using async/await.
 ## Concepts learned in the course
   - Use of .catch() to run code when a Promise is rejected (normally because of network errors)
   - You can use await outside of an async function if the javascript file has the type "module".